 The term FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
-FODMAPs are 4 different short-chain carbohydrates.
-These short-chain carbohydrates can be difficult for the gut to absorb, which is why they trigger IBS symptoms in some people.
+FODMAPS are certain carbohydrates can be difficult for the gut to digest and absorb, which is why they trigger IBS symptoms in some people.

-- Oligosaccharides: Typically found in onions, garlic, legumes, wheat rye, and certain fruits and vegetables
+- Oligosaccharides: Found in onions, garlic, legumes, wheat, rye, and certain fruits and vegetables

-- Disaccharides: Typically found in dairy products that contain lactose, such as cow’s milk, yogurt, and soft cheeses
+- Disaccharides: Found in dairy products that contain lactose, such as cow’s milk, yogurt, and soft cheeses

-- Monosaccharides: Typically found in fruits that contain fructose, such as mangoes and figs, as well as sweeteners like honey and high fructose corn syrup
+- Monosaccharides: Found in fruits that contain fructose, such as mangoes and apples, as well as sweeteners like honey and high fructose corn syrup

-- Polyols: Found in some fruits and vegetables and low-calorie sweeteners
+- Polyols: Found in some fruits and vegetables and certain low-calorie or sugar-free foods.

-FODMAPs can also feed the gut microbes in the colon and pull water into the lower intestine, leading to painful gas and contributing to other uncomfortable gastrointestinal symptoms.
+When people with IBS eat large amounts of FODMAPs, they can feed the gut microbes in the colon and pull water into the lower intestine, leading to painful gas and contributing to other uncomfortable gastrointestinal symptoms.

 Does the low-FODMAP diet work?

-Studies show that following this diet can decrease the gastrointestinal symptoms related to IBS in up to 80% of people and improve the quality of life for the patient.
+Studies show that following the low-FODMAP diet can decrease the gastrointestinal symptoms related to IBS in up to 80% of people and improve the quality of life for the patient.

 What are the benefits of a low-FODMAP diet?

-People who remove high-FODMAP foods from their diet and replace it with Low FODMAP food often notice an immediate improvement in their symptoms.
+People who remove high-FODMAP foods from their diet and replace them with Low FODMAP foods often notice an immediate improvement in their symptoms.
 Most people begin to feel better after just a few days, with significant changes occurring within two to six weeks.